Abu Dhabi’s IHC

 Author(s)

-Christopher M. Davidson is an academic and consultant specialising in Arab Gulf states.
+Christopher M. Davidson is an academic specialising in Arab Gulf states.
 He formerly taught at Zayed University, United Arab Emirates, and Durham University, and held visiting positions at Leiden and Kyoto Universities.
 He has seven books with Hurst.